-The Car Pro Show prides itself in pointing our listeners to the good Car Dealers that are part of the show.
-Our sponsors and recommended Car Pro Certified Dealers are hand picked and closely scrutinized before they can become a part of the show.
+The Car Pro Show prides itself on pointing our listeners to the good Car Dealers that are part of the show.
+Our sponsors and recommended Car Pro Certified Dealers are hand-picked and closely scrutinized before they can become a part of the show.

 We also take pride in exposing misleading car dealer ads, or ads that are intended to mislead the public.
 Below are phrases or claims you will find in the DFW area on TV, radio, newspaper, or the Internet.

 This list will grow as dealers find new ways and gimmicks intended to draw people through false and misleading advertising.
 The following are the claims that in this writer’s opinion fall into this category and also an explanation of why I find them offensive.

 “We’ll pay off your trade no matter WHAT you owe!”